hodelly/own-up-rate-quotes/README.md

 ## Installation

-1. Clone the repository to your local computer
+1. Clone the repository to your local computer<br />
 `git clone https://github.com/hodelly/own-up-rate-quotes.git`

-2. Move into the project directory and install the Node dependencies `cd own-up-rate-quotes && npm install`
+2. Move into the project directory and install the Node dependencies<br />
+`cd own-up-rate-quotes && npm install`

-3. Run the app in development mode
+3. Run the app in development mode<br />
 `npm start`

 This will automatically open [http://localhost:3000](http://localhost:3000)